chef/chef-web-docs/chef_master/source/platforms.rst

 Chef Automate
 =====================================================
-The Chef Automate server may be run on the following platforms.
+The following table lists the Foundational platforms for Chef Automate.
 Do not mix platforms or platform versions within the Chef Automate cluster.

 .. list-table::
    :widths: 280 100 120